RaulPPelaez/UAMMD/docs/Interactor/BondedForces.rst

 	       Implements the potential :math:`U(\theta) = 2K\left[\sin(\theta/2) - sin(\theta_0/2)\right]^2`.
 	       Requires the strength, :math:`K`, and the equilibrium angle :math:`\theta_0` in the bond file.
+	       Applies the minimum image convention to the particle pair distances.

+   .. cpp:function:: Angular(real3 boxSize)

-	       The constructor requires a box to apply periodic boundary conditions.
+		     The constructor of this class requires a domain size to apply periodic boundary conditions.

 Dihedral (torsional) bonds
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~